 Degree of smoothness or regularity of the boundaries of the segmented

-values produce smoother region boundaries but can also smooth out finer
+smoother region boundaries but can also smooth out finer details.
+Lower

-details.
-Lower values produce more irregularities (less smoothing) in
+values produce more irregularities (less smoothing) in the region

-the region boundaries but allow finer details to be captured.
-The
+boundaries but allow finer details to be captured.
+The default

 0 for the

-ContractionBias— Tendency of the contour to grow outwards or shrink inwards
+ContractionBias — Tendency of contour to grow outwards or shrink inwards

-scalar.
-Positive values bias the contour to shrink inwards (contract).
+as a number.
+Positive values bias the contour to shrink inwards

+(contract).
 Negative values bias the contour to grow outwards (expand).
-This

-parameter does not guarantee that the contour contracts or expands.
-It
+This argument does not guarantee that the contour contracts or expands.

-is possible that even with a positive value for this parameter, the
+It is possible that even with a positive value for this argument, the

 contour could actually expand.
 However, by specifying a bias, you slow